Train

 • EIM maintains exchanges with RAILPOL, the European rail police network, to address shared security challenges such as terrorism and infrastructure protection.

-• EIM attended RailSec and LandSec meetings in February, April and October 2024 to engage in discussions on rail security measures.
+• EIM attended RailSec and LandSec meetings throughout 2025 to engage in discussions on rail security measures.

-• EIM’s WG SEC/CYBER met in March 2024 to define priorities and ensure alignment with broader EU security objectives.
+• EIM’s WG SEC/CYBER continued work on priorities to ensure alignment with broader EU security objectives.

 • EIM continued to exchange best practices and coordinate responses to emerging security threats with other stakeholders.